 2. Selection: Take part in a more in-depth interview to assess your candidacy for the program.

-The funds can be used to cover the initial costs of your business’s equipment, licensing, marketing and other common startup expenses.
+4. Funding: The Warrior Rising organization sometimes provides veteran business grants or loans to help veterans start their businesses, or they’ll guide veterans through the process to try obtaining funding from other sources.
+Any veteran business fund can be used to cover the initial costs of your business’s equipment, licensing, marketing and other common startup expenses.

-Apart from the initial grant to start your business, Warrior Rising offers continued help in accessing any additional funding you’ll need.
+Apart from the initial grant to start your business, Warrior Rising offers continued help in accessing additional funding.
 The organization uses its exposure and network of veteran-focused philanthropists to raise money via crowdfunding.
 Donations can also be made as small business loans or investments, giving you opportunities to receive funding in exchange for either monthly repayments or stock in your company.

-Founded by two veterans, small business lender StreetShares provides small business grants to veteran entrepreneurs.
+Founded by 2 veterans, small business lender StreetShares provides small business grants to veterans who are entrepreneurs.

 The video you produce must be 2 minutes long, at the most, and include the following:

 - Your business’s impact on the military community

 - Personal story

 - Business idea and potential for success